 - Include a sealed letter of recommendation from your research advisor.

-- The completed application package has to be sent/delivered to the Biochemistry Main Office/Undergraduate Program Coordinator by February 21st, 2014.
+- The completed application package has to be sent/delivered to the Biochemistry Main Office/Undergraduate Program Coordinator on or before February 20th, 2015.

 Henry Little Award

-Each year the Henry Little Award is given to the student who has earned the highest cumulative grade point average at the end of the junior year.
+Each year the Henry Little Award is given to the BMB major who has earned the highest cumulative grade point average at the end of the junior year.

 Leading Strand Award

 Each year the BMB Department chooses a Biochemistry major who has shown leadership, initiative and a demonstrated strength in working well with others as the recipient of this award.

 The College of Natural Sciences and Mathematics awards a number of scholarships for which there are descriptions and an online application.
 The deadline is in early May.